-The world needs more artists.
-Especially ones who turn a mid-century home into a modern oasis.
+The world needs more artists, especially those who turn a mid-century home into a modern oasis.

-From the tall grass decorating the front pathway to the paired down, yet comfortable interior, this home is a great example of modernism in architecture and feels like this architect and his graphic artist partner didn’t let one inch of their home go without adding their own personal touch.
+From the tall grass decorating the front pathway to the paired-down yet comfortable interior, this home is an excellent example of modernism in architecture.
+It feels like this architect and his graphic artist partner didn’t let one inch of their home go without adding their personal touch.

-While aiming for a comfy feeling they added their own creative touch with finishes, furnishing, and art.
-Using the fireplace as the focal point the living room is dressed with an unexpected mix of pink cushions accenting green chairs.
+While aiming for a comfy feeling, they added their creative touch with finishes, furnishing, and art.
+Using the fireplace as the focal point, the living room has an unexpected mix of pink cushions accenting green chairs.

-Their collection of books line the built-in book shelves that run along a wall that passes through the kitchen.
+Their collection of books lines the built-in bookshelves that run along a wall that passes through the kitchen.
 The impeccably designed modernist kitchen features Kitchen Aid appliances, a custom island, and Emser glass tile.

 Listing courtesy of Dorothy Carter & Michael Orland – Keller Williams